cred-q-content framework by digi acai

 PillarCheckpointExample

-ReadableFlesch score > 60Conversational edits
+ReadableFlesch score should be above 60Conversational edits

-EngagingStory + data + CTA blendMicro-tips, visual anchors
+EngagingStory + data + CTAVisuals and micro-tips

-The Takeaway: CRED-Q is the New SEO
+The Takeaway: CRED-Q is the NEW SEO

-• LLMs reward clarity and truth.
+• LLMs seek clarity and precision.

-Final Thoughts from Neha Agarwal, SEO Practitioner & Founder
+Neha Agarwal, SEO Practitioner & Founder

-“Great content today is like a bridge – it connects emotion with information, and humans with machines.
+Great content nowadays is like a bridge; it joins emotion and information together, and human beings with machines.

 ×